cjphs/cjphs/README.md

 ###

-Programmer & artist on the side.

 Currently living in the Netherlands 🇳🇱

+Languages:
+- 🇬🇧 English (native speaker)
+- 🇩🇪 German
+- 🇱🇺 Luxembourgish
-Languages: 🇬🇧 English (native speaker), 🇩🇪 German, 🇱🇺 Luxembourgish, 🇫🇷 French (working proficiency).
+- 🇫🇷 French (working proficiency).

 <!--
 **cjphs/cjphs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.